splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-hec-exporter.rst

 You can use the Collector to send metrics to Splunk Cloud Platform or Splunk Enterprise.

-For example, if you're sending Prometheus metrics with a configuration such as:
+For example, if you're scraping Prometheus metrics with a configuration such as:

 .. code-block:: yaml